NewZsh/Notes-for-Learning-Theory/notes.md

 <img src=http://latex.codecogs.com/gif.latex?\epsilon_{\text{app}}=\min\limits_{h\in\mathcal{H}}L_\mathcal{D}(h),\text{%20%20%20%20}\epsilon_{\text{est}}=L_\mathcal{D}(h_S)-\epsilon_{\text{app}}>
 </div align=center>

+- The Approximation Error

+  This term measures how much risk we have because we restrict ourselves to a specific class, namely, how much *inductive bias* we have.
+The approximation error does not depend on the sample size and is determined by the hypothesis class chosen.
+Enlarging the hypothesis class can decrease the approximation error.

+- The Estimation Error

+  This term results because the empirical risk (i.e., training error) is only an estimate of the true risk.
+The quality of this estimation depends on the training set size (decreases with it) and on the size, or complexity, of the hypothesis class (logarithmically increases with it).

 ### 1.4 Summary

 Now that, we have come to some important conclusions under the PAC learning framework: